davenquinn/xenoliths/paper/text/chapters/03-thermometry.md

 tested: BKN [@Brey1990] and TA98 [@Taylor1998] are
-two slightly different formulations based on empirical calibration of the two-pyroxene Ca exchange reaction in simple and natural systems. @Taylor1998 is explicitly calibrated to account for errors arising from high Al content.
+two slightly different formulations based on empirical calibration of the two-pyroxene Ca exchange reaction in simple and natural systems. @Taylor1998 is explicitly calibrated to account for errors arising from high Na content.
 The Ca-in-orthopyroxene (Ca-OPX) thermometer [@Brey1990] is formulated for use in the absence of clinopyroxene.
 Together, these thermometers can query the full range of major-element compositions